The Seamless “Here!” Puppy

 front sit on a leash and get the proper motion to heel and sit beside you

-straightened out.
+"straightened out".
+Create an expectation.
 If you start too far away on remote sits, the pup won't

 know how to slow down, wheel and sit properly.
 A common read when training